-Egg whites whipped to stiff peaks, grated Gruyere folded in, formed into nests, baked with yolk in center.
+Cloud Eggs or Egg Nests are egg whites whipped to stiff peaks, grated cheese folded in, formed into nests, baked with yolk in center

 - 2 eggs

-- 1/8 teaspoon Kosher salt (a pinch of salt per egg)
+- 2 small pinches of salt (a pinch of salt per egg)

-1 Preheat the oven to 450°F with a rack in the middle.
+1 Preheat oven and prep baking sheet: Preheat the oven to 450°F (230°C) with a rack in the middle.
 Line a roasting pan, or baking sheet that can take high temperatures without warping, with parchment paper or Silpat.

-4 Gently fold in the grated Gruyere cheese, taking care not to deflate the egg whites.
+4 Gently fold in the grated cheese, taking care not to deflate the egg whites.

 5 Create two mounds of the egg white mixture on the lined baking sheet.
 Form the mounds so they look like nests, with indentations in the centers.

-6 Place in the oven for 3 minutes.
+6 Bake: Place in the 450°F (230°C) oven for 3 minutes.
 After 3 minutes, open the oven, pull out the rack with the egg white nests, and gently add an egg yolk to the center of each nest.
 Return the baking sheet to the oven and cook for 3 more minutes.